benguz/octo-pro/README.md

 # promptoctopus README

 Prompt Octopus lets you compare LLM responses in seconds.
-Highlight your system prompt, press ctrl+alt+j, enter user messages and images, and get a side-by-side comparison of responses from any and all LLMs.
+Highlight your system prompt, press ctrl+shift+j, enter user messages and images, and get a side-by-side comparison of responses from any and all LLMs.

 ## Features